-The state's ability to provide shelter is similarly challenged in a flood or hurricane event, a challenge that is further exacerbated by social vulnerability and by events with shorter notice periods.
-The 2016 floods resulted in a need for sheltering services for approximately 2,600 residents, many of which were displaced from their homes, schools, and communities for many months prior to an extended recovery period.
+The state's ability to provide shelter is similarly challenged in a flood or hurricane event, a challenge that is further exacerbated by social vulnerability and by events with shorter notice periods57.
+The 2016 floods resulted in a need for sheltering services for approximately 2,600 residents58, many of whom were displaced from their homes, schools, and communities for many months prior to an extended recovery period.
+Looking forward, viable shelter remains a concern considering the high number of repetitive loss properties (i.e. 33,993) and the quantity of homeowners struggling to pay flood insurance premiums while occupying structures not appropriately mitigated to withstand the next flood event.

 Aside from the immediate need to provide shelter to humans, flood events place a high demand on emergency and shelter services for pets.
-During the Great Floods of 2016, over 3,300 pets were rescued and placed high strains on animal services.
+During the Great Floods of 2016, over 3,300 pets were rescued and placed high strains on animal services59.